Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Models and Algorithms

-with the convention $\ystar_{ii}=1,\forall i\in[\num]$.
-The true cluster matrix $\Ystar$ encodes the ground-truth clustering $\LabelStar$, and is feasible to program (\ref{eq:SDP1}) .
-We view an optimal solution $\Yhat$ to (\ref{eq:SDP1}) as an estimate of the true clustering $\Ystar$.
-Our goal is to characterize the cluster recovery/estimation error $\norm[\Yhat-\Ystar]1$ in terms of the number of points $\num$, the number of clusters $\numclust$, the data dimension $\vecdim$ and the SNR $\snr$ defined in~(\ref{eq:snr}).
-Note that here we measure the error of $\Yhat$ in $\ell_{1}$ metric; as we shall see later, this metric is directly related to the clustering error (i.e., the fraction of misclassified points).
+where $\OneMat_{\num/\numclust}$ denotes the $\frac{\num}{\numclust}$-by-$\frac{\num}{\numclust}$ all-one matrix.
+From Equation~(\ref{eq:block_diagonal}) it is clear that $\Ystar$ is feasible to the SDP~(\ref{eq:SDP1}).
+We view an optimal solution $\Yhat$ to~(\ref{eq:SDP1}) as an estimate of the true clustering $\Ystar$.
+Our goal is to characterize the estimation error $\norm[\Yhat-\Ystar]1$ in terms of the number of points $\num$, the number of clusters $\numclust$, the data dimension $\vecdim$ and the SNR $\snr$ defined in~(\ref{eq:snr}).
+Note that here we measure the error of $\Yhat$ in the $\ell_{1}$ metric.
+As we shall see later, this metric is directly related to the clustering error, i.e., the fraction of misclassified points.

-We remark that the SDP (\ref{eq:SDP1}) is somewhat different from the more classical and well-known SDP relaxation of k-means proposed by \citet{peng2007approximating}.
-The SDP (\ref{eq:SDP1}) is closely related to the one considered by \citet{amini2018semidefinite} in the context of Stochastic Block Models, though it seems to be less studied under SGMMs, with the notable exception of \citet{li2017kmeans}.
+We remark that the SDP~(\ref{eq:SDP1}) is somewhat different from the more classical SDP relaxation of k-means proposed in \cite{peng2007approximating}, as the latter involves normalizing the variable by the cluster sizes.
+The SDP (\ref{eq:SDP1}) has been studied under SGMM in~\cite{li2017kmeans}, and is closely related to the SDP formulation considered in \cite{amini2018semidefinite} for the Stochastic Block Model.

-\subsection{Explicit clustering}
+\subsection{Explicit Clustering}

-Our main results in the next section directly concern the SDP solution $\Yhat$, which is not integral in general and hence does not directly correspond to an explicit clustering.
-In case an explicit clustering is desired, we may easily extract cluster memberships from the solution $\Yhat$ using a simple procedure.
+In general the SDP solution $\Yhat$ is not in the block-diagonal form of (\ref{eq:block_diagonal}) and hence does not directly correspond to an explicit clustering.
+Nevertheless, we may easily extract cluster memberships from $\Yhat$ using a simple greedy procedure that runs in time linear in the size of $\Yhat$.

-The procedure consists of two steps given as Algorithms \ref{alg:apx_clustering} and \ref{alg:est_clustering}, respectively.
-In the first step, we treat the rows of $\Yhat$ as points in $\real^{\num}$, and consider the $\ell_{1}$ balls centered at each row with a certain radius.
-The ball that contains the most rows is identified, and the indices of the rows in this ball are output and removed.
+The procedure consists of two steps.
+In the first step, as given in Algorithm~\ref{alg:apx_clustering}, we treat the rows of $\Yhat$ as points in $\real^{\num}$, and consider the $\ell_{1}$ balls centered at each row with a certain radius.
+The ball that contains the most rows is identified, and the indices of the rows in this ball are output as a set.
 The process continues iteratively with the remaining rows of $\Yhat$.
-This step outputs a number of sets whose sizes are no larger than $\frac{\num}{\numclust}$ but may not equal to each other.
+This procedure outputs a collection of index sets whose sizes are no larger than $\frac{\num}{\numclust}$ but may not equal to each other.